 In principle, every member of the TU (TU employees and students) can log in to TUgitLab simply with the TUaccount password.
 By default, however, nobody can participate in non-public projects.
 This requires a so-called TUgitLab institute administrator to add this user to a group or a project owner to give this user the necessary rights to a project.
 TU employees are allowed to create a maximum of 10 projects in their private namespace, but this is not recommended and usually not necessary due to the possibility of groups.
 External users and students are always created as External in GitLab and thus have access only to projects where they have been explicitly added.
 Public projects can also be accessed directly without login.

 In principle, most features of the Enterprise Ultimate version are available.
-For implementation reasons, GitLab Pages, LFS and CI/CD features such as Container Registry or Shared Runners cannot be offered at this time.
-For more information on the GitLab features themselves, please see the GitLab online documentation, opens an external URL in a new window.
+For implementation reasons, GitLab Pages and for resource reasons Container Registry or Shared Runners cannot be offered at this time.
+For more information on the GitLab features themselves, please refer to the GitLab online documentation, opens an external URL in a new window.